-Why Do Some Dogs Like Swimming More Than Others?
+Why Do Some Dogs Love Water And Swimming More Than Others?

 Some dogs are just born loving the water — and sometimes it seems like they can be even better swimmers than you.

 While whether or not a dog likes the water is due in large part to his individual personality, part of it can actually be tied to his genetics!
-Some dog breeds are predisposed to love water because they were bred specifically to be comfortable with swimming (even though every dog is different).
+Some dogs that love water do so because they were bred specifically to be comfortable with swimming (even though every dog is different).

 Why do some dog breeds love water?